I am stunned to the core by the news that USC has hired Lane Kiffin to be its head coach.

 No, this is all about the monumentally foolish decision taken by the USC powers-that-be to put their flagship program–with all its tradition and history–at risk.

 There sits on the desk of the USC general counsel’s office a letter from the NCAA.
 In this letter is spelled out the charges that have been made by the NCAA against USC athletics, specifically the football and basketball programs.
-Believe it or not, my understanding is that the Reggie Bush part of the probe is not as prominent as the media has been touting (keep in mind the letter has come before the pending deposition).
-However, the letter does contain several allegations of violations that by themselves are not that major, but when added together form a solid case for a lack of institutional control on the part of USC.
+My understanding is that the letter contains several allegations of violations that by themselves are not that major, but when added together form a solid case for a lack of institutional control on the part of USC.

 USC has responded to these charges with a giant, multi-hundred page rebuttal.
 In February, another meeting will be held by the NCAA to determine the punishment.
 Most likely, some sort of probation will come in or around April.